-Google Maps offers the neat capability of saving map areas on your device so you can have access to those maps even when you’re not using wi-fi and to avoid wasting mobile data.
+Google Maps offers the neat capability of saving map areas on your device so you can have access to those maps even when you’re not using wi-fi and avoid wasting mobile data.

 Although, those offline areas come at the expense of used internal storage space, and lots of it.
 Depending on the area that is saved, it can go from hundreds of megabytes to some gigabytes.

 You can check how much space the offline maps are taking on your phone by tapping the three-line menu button in the top left corner of the main Google Maps interface, then tapping Offline.